xcore/sc_pwm/module_pwm_foc/doc/programming.rst

 Test Applications
 =================

-Pulse-Width-Modulation Interface (PWM) Xcore Simulator
+Pulse-Width-Modulation Interface (PWM) xCORE Simulator
 ------------------------------------------------------

 To get started with this application, run through the instructions in the Quickstart Guide, accessible via the ``Pulse Width Modulation (PWM) For FOC Test Harness`` item in the xSOFTip explorer pane within xTIMEcomposer.